-The recovery extending above the higher upper 172.00 congestion also sustained upside Acceleration out of an already steep channel (see the weekly chart at http://bit.ly/2ky9fMl updated through last Friday.)
+The recovery extending above the higher upper 172.00 congestion also sustained upside Acceleration out of an already steep channel.
 That pointed to a retest of the 174.05 early July all-time high.
 It then exceeded the next Oscillator resistance in the 174.25-.75 range.
 It was then also above the next elevating (increasing by 0.40 each week based on strong upward MA-41 momentum) threshold into the 176.00 area.